 Buy Recycled: Close the loop and purchase products made from recycled materials.

-Mandatory Recycling & Composting: As part of California’s efforts to reduce greenhouse gas emissions and reach a 75% recycling rate by 2020, recycling is now mandatory for all large businesses.
-Mandatory composting is also in place for generators of food scraps/other organics.
+Mandatory Recycling & Composting: As part of California’s efforts to reduce greenhouse gas emissions and reach a 75% recycling rate, recycling is now mandatory for all large businesses.
+Mandatory composting is also in place for generators of food scraps/other organics, and becomes mandatory for everyone in 2022.
 In Napa, we make it easy for your business.
 Contact us now to start or improve your recycling and composting program!

 Interior Equipment & Signage: A full range of bins and signage is available (PDF).